- Residential Life

 Dinner - 5:00-6:00 p.m.

-Also, Breakfast will be served while some summer conferences are on campus.
+Also, Breakfast will usually be available when summer conferences are on campus.

 Summer Transition Storage:

 Some storage will be available for students that will not move directly into summer housing at the end of the spring semester.
-Students who will live on-campus in the Fall may use temporary summer storage for two (2) reasonably sized boxes for the time between their spring departure and return to summer housing and the time between their summer departure and return for fall housing.
+Students who will live on-campus in the Fall may use temporary summer storage for one (1) reasonably sized box for the time between their spring departure and return to summer housing and the time between their summer departure and return for fall housing.
 Storage space is not guaranteed due to limited space.

 If you have any questions regarding summer housing, please contact the Residential Life Office at x6215.
 We look forward to assisting you and your students in your summer projects.